megmil/Soundroom/README.md

 - Hosts can swipe to remove a song from the queue

 #### Stretch goals
+- Search bar throttles search requests to reduce the number of API calls
 - Users can participate in a room without connecting to Spotify or Apple Music
 - Users can swap out Spotify, MusicKit, and Deezer to search tracks and load track data
 - Users can swap out Spotify and Apple Music to play the queue
 - Hosts can create rooms in party mode (i.e. only the host plays music) or remote mode (i.e. all members play music)
-- Search bar throttles search requests to reduce the number of API calls
 - Animate queue for individual changes (e.g. song moves up/down, song is deleted, song is inserted)
-- Show animated shimmer layer over empty track/user views while data is loading
+- Used Core Animation to create a shimmer layer that masks over empty track/user views while data is loading

 ### Screen Archetypes
 * Login